gui2project/5trackportastudio/doc/documentation-js.md

 <!-- Start server\lib\ErrorHandler.js -->

-## Error.js
+# server\lib\ErrorHandler.js

 This holds the error handlers for the application.

-## Error
+## Class: ErrorHandler

 This class holds all the error responses for the application.

-## notFound
+## Method: ErrorHandler.notFound(req, res, next)

- Process a 404 missing resource(req, res, next)
+Process a 404 missing resource

 ### Params: